oktadev/okta-blog/_source/_posts/2021-11-02-k8s-to-the-cloud-aws.md

 The Fargate service on AWS also provides cloud customers with the ability to use Kubernetes, but in a serverless manner.
 When using Fargate, you get to run a pod within a Kubernetes cluster on demand.
 Fargate helps to reduce the operating cost (OpEx) of your infrastructure as you will only be billed for the pods and not the EC2 instance nodes.

-**Related**: The article, [Deploy a .NET application using AWS Fargate](/blog/2020/06/22/deploy-dotnet-container-aws-fargate) shows a practical use of AWS Fargate.
+**Related**: The article [Deploy a .NET application using AWS Fargate](/blog/2020/06/22/deploy-dotnet-container-aws-fargate) shows a practical use of AWS Fargate.

 In the following sections, we will focus on using Kubernetes through the Elastic Kubernetes Service.